jimhigson/oboe.js-dissertation/main/main.md

 to take an event-driven approach to the matching.
 At present matching is triggered by events but the tests themselves are expressed synchronously.
-Under an event-driven matching implementation, instead of returning a value each JSONPath term evaluator would be given a callback to pass the result to.
+Under an event-driven matching implementation, instead of returning a value, each JSONPath term evaluator would be given a callback to pass the result to.
 Under most circumstances it should be able to decide if a match has taken place at the time that it is called, handing the result immediately to the callback.
-However, for cases where more of the document must be revealed before a match can be decided the term evaluators would have the option of listening to the parse until further document nodes are revealed, replying when the required information is later available.
+However, for cases where more of the document must be revealed before a match can be decided the term evaluators would have the option of listening to the parse until further document nodes are revealed, replying later when the necessary information is available.
+Luckily, a language with just the selectors that we able to evaluate when nodes are found is powerful enough to handle most cases so until a strong need is demonstrated the selector language will be kept in its curernt, relatively simple form.

 Differences in the working of programs that can be easily written using Oboe.js
 -------------------------------------------------------------------------------